ChronosGames/DataTables/README.md

   -p, -prefixClassName <String>             Prefix of class names.
 (Default: )
 ```

-After install, you can call by `dotnet mmgen` command.
+After install, you can call by `dotnet DataTables.Generator` command.
 This is useful to use in CI.
 Here is the sample of CircleCI config.

 ```yml
 version: 2.1